TJHeuvel/rival-doc/Samples/samples-installation.md

 13. Wait for the importing/compilation to finish
 14. At this point, restart Unity
 15. Once restarted, you can find all samples under the “Rival_Samples” folder, and you're done!

+Note: If you opened “RivalSamples.unitypackage”, and the editor restarted, and you don’t see the “Rival_Samples” folder once it has restarted, simply try to reopen the “RivalSamples.unitypackage” again, and do the procedure again.
+This is most likely due to the editor having to restart for certain new project settings, and not giving you the opportunity to import the assets the first time.